TrellixVulnTeam/toontown-strut_22QZ/README.md

 * Create a new wrapper.
 * Open the app inside wrapper
 * Click "Install app"
-* Copy strut to the wrapper's c drive
+* Copy strut to the wrapper and choose Start.bat at next step
 * Done!